robin-rpr/calos/doc/faq.rst

 Mode bits (permission bits) are lost
 ------------------------------------

-Charliecloud preserves only some mode bits, specifically user, group, and world permissions, and the `restricted deletion flag
+Clearly preserves only some mode bits, specifically user, group, and world permissions, and the `restricted deletion flag
 <https://man7.org/linux/man-pages/man1/chmod.1.html#RESTRICTED_DELETION_FLAG_OR_STICKY_BIT>`_
 on directories; i.e. 777 on files and 1777 on directories.

-The setuid (4000) and setgid (2000) bits are not preserved because ownership of files within Charliecloud images is that of the user who unpacks the image.
+The setuid (4000) and setgid (2000) bits are not preserved because ownership of files within Clearly images is that of the user who unpacks the image.
 Leaving these bits set could therefore surprise that user by unexpectedly creating files and directories setuid/gid to them.